Spine Surgeons conducting surgery for Schwannoma Tumors

 Neurofibroma Diagnosis

-Neurofibroma Treatment
+Spinal Neurofibroma Treatment

 A doctor can keep track of most neurofibromas with routine physical examinations, imaging tests, and, if necessary, biopsies.
 If you have neurofibromatosis, it is advisable to talk with an NF specialist about the long-term management of your illness.
 Inform your doctor if Neurofibromas can change in color, size, texture, or quantity, as well as if they start to hurt.
 A part of your body experiences new numbness or weakness.
 Because they restrict movement, cause aesthetic problems, or develop in uncomfortable or vulnerable places, neurofibromas have an impact on your quality of life.

-What Negative Consequences Might Surgery for Neurofibroma Cause?
+What Negative Consequences Might Neurofibroma Surgery Cause?

 The adverse effects of neurofibroma surgery vary depending on the type of surgery.
 For instance, the negative effects of surgery to remove a tumor from your spine will be different than surgery to remove a tumor from your skin.
 If you intend to have neurofibroma surgery, inquire with your doctor about the potential adverse effects.